 A list of Transboundary Waters relevant to this Agreement is provided in Table 2.
-For this Agreement, Transboundary Waters refers to those within the Liard, Petitot and Kakisa sub-basins.
-This list does not include Transboundary Groundwater which is described in Appendix F. These water bodies were identified using 1:250,000 National Topographical System (NTS) maps available from Natural Resources Canada.
-All major Transboundary Waters are included on the list.
-The list is not exhaustive; all small Transboundary Waters may not be included.
+For this Agreement, Transboundary Waters refers to those within the Liard River sub-basin (see Figure 2).
+This list does not include Transboundary Groundwater which is described in Appendix F. Transboundary Waters were identified using 1:50,000 National Topographical System (NTS) map available from Natural Resources Canada.
+The Transboundary Waters included on the map have been included on the list.
 If development or water use occurs on Transboundary Waters that are not listed in Table 2, the water body will be added at the direction of the BMC.
 All Transboundary Waters with current or projected (1-5 years) development or use must be listed.

 Table 2.
-List of BC-NWT Transboundary Waters
+List of YT-NWT Liard River sub-basin Transboundary Waters